BenBenee/Traffic-Counting-with-YOLOv3-and-SORT/README.md

 ## Introduction
-A vehicle counter with keras-YOLOv3 from https://github.com/qqwweee/keras-yolo3.git and SORT algorithm for tracking from https://github.com/guillelopez/python-traffic-counter-with-yolo-and-sort.git
+A vehicle counter with keras-YOLOv3 from https://github.com/qqwweee/keras-yolo3.git and SORT algorithm for tracking

 I used my own dataset here, I trained about 2300 images.
 So I guess you can train your model with more images